brodiew123/ADSR-2025/README.md

 And then used the example here and converted that to work on Pico: https://github.com/mo-thunderz/adsr?tab=readme-ov-file Then the rest of the structure is coded by me.

+One major thing I did fix was the decending Release DAC output.
+This was being calculated in a way that seemed to be truncated and stepped, so I calculated it in float instead for a really smooth line.

-I've left a lot of uncommented code because I'm yet to add save and load with many save slots.
+I've left a lot of commented code because I'm yet to add save and load with many save slots, and load on start up.
+I'll clean it up once I have all the functionality included.

 If you use this, let me know, I'd love to hear from you.